Have you ever glanced at your development logs and wondered why they don't make sense?

 #4 Have a Consistent Structure Across All Logs

 A standard log file structure that is consistent across all log files is required for good logging.
-Each log line should reflect a single event and include the timestamp, hostname, service, and logger name, among other things.
+Each log statement line should reflect a single event and include the timestamp, hostname, service, and project logger name, among other things.
 The thread or process id, event id, session id, and user id can all be used as additional values.

-Other important values could be connected to the event's environment, such as for instance ID, deployment name, application version, or any other key-value pairs.
+Other important values could be connected to the event's environment, such as ID, deployment name, application version, or any other key-value pairs.
 Make sure your timestamp format includes time zone data and uses a high-precision timestamp.

 Finally, if you want to feel like a pro, give each log line a unique ID.
 A logline usually has a set component and a variable part, making it difficult to filter certain patterns in or out.
 The unique ID comes in helpful at this point.
 Add an Error ID for logging errors.
 This will come in handy when you need to search anything up in your knowledge management system.